bashtage/randomgen/doc/source/multithreading.rst

     66.5 ms ± 171 µs per loop (mean ± std. dev. of 7 runs, 10 loops each)

-The gains are substantial and the scaling is reasonable even for large that are only moderately large.
+The gains are substantial and the scaling is reasonable even for arrays that are only moderately large.
 The gains are even larger when compared to a call that does not use an existing array due to array creation overhead.